davidoury/docker-tutorial/README.md

 $ docker build -t mynametag .
 ```

-Now, create a Docker container that contains persistent data in directory `/work`.
+Now, create a Docker data container called `mydc`
+that contains persistent data in directory `/work`.
 ```
-docker create --name mydc mynametag
+$ docker create --name mydc mynametag
 ```

-You may also add a volume (`/play`) that was not specified with the `VOLUME` directive.
+Now, create the `mydc` data container, but also add a volume (`/play`)
+that was not specified with the `VOLUME` directive.
 ```
-docker create --volume /play --name mydc mynametag
+$ docker create --volume /play --name mydc mynametag
 ```
 Note that the container is not running.
 ```
 $ docker ps
 ```

-Run the `mynametag` container and add a file to the `/work` and `/play` directories from `mydc`.
+Run the `mynametag` container with volumes from the `mydc` data container
+and add a file to the `/work` and `/play` directories (from `mydc`).
 ```
 $ docker run -ti --volumes-from mydc mynametag bash
 ```